allmaps/allmaps/packages/transform/README.md

 # @allmaps/transform

-This module serves to **transform points, lines, polygons** and other spatial features from one cartesian `(x, y)` source-plane to a destination-plane **using a set of control points** who's coordinates are known in both planes.
+This module serves to **transform points, lines, polygons** and other spatial features from a cartesian `(x, y)` source-plane to a destination-plane.
+It does this **using a set of control points**, who's coordinates are known in both planes, and a specific transformation algorithm.

 It is used in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we produce a georeferenced image by triangulating a IIIF image and drawing these triangles on a map in a specific new location, with the triangle's new vertex location computed by the transformer of this package.
 The transformer is constructed from control points in the annotation and transforms positions from the resource coordinate space of a IIIF Resource to the geo coordinate space of an interactive map.